 Q. Pub X was terrible and/or rude to Trailers!

 A. We try hard to make sure that pubs are briefed thoroughly about their role and we are disappointed if you have a poor experience.
 Sometimes it is because it is the first time/a long time since the pub has appeared in the Trail so teething troubles can be excused a bit - but Bad Attitude can't.
-Let us know via the Ale Trail Facebook page or by utilising the comments form on the leaflet as we do read them and take action where necessary.
+Let us know via the Ale Trail Facebook page or by utilising the comments form on the booklet as we do read them and take action where necessary.
 And of course, if a pub is especially nice to you, let us know too!

 Part Three - After the Trail: